Meebuhs/arco/README.md

 See this theme in use at [meebuhs.github.io](https://meebuhs.github.io) and check the [source code](https://github.com/meebuhs/meebuhs.github.io) to get yourself started.

+Also check the the usage examples in [this post](https://meebuhs.github.io/projects/arco).

 ## Installation

 Add this line to your Jekyll site's `Gemfile`: